NEIAAC/.github/README.md

 In the `workflow-templates` directory, you will find a `merge.yaml` file and a `release.yaml` file.
 These are both reusable action workflows that are expected to also be present in most of our repositories.

-- The `merge.yaml` workflow ensures that pull request titles follow the [Conventional Commit](https://www.conventionalcommits.org) specification.
+- The `convention.yaml` workflow ensures that pull request titles follow the [Conventional Commit](https://www.conventionalcommits.org) specification.
 Combined with the ruleset to block pushes to the main branch and the forcing of PR squashing, this setup allows contributors to create pull requests with commit messages written however they please while keeping the commit messages clean in the main branch through the pre-squash workflow validation.

-- The `release.yaml` workflow integrates seamlessly with the `merge.yaml` workflow.
+- The `release.yaml` workflow integrates seamlessly with the `convention.yaml` workflow.
 It generates a changelog, tagged github releases and a bump in language specific version files based on the Conventional Commits specification messages.
 This allows for quick and low complexity releases where developers only have to worry about setting a good PR title before the PR is merged to ensure maintainable release notes and a clean commit message history.

-These workflow templates can be added to internal repositories in the `Actions -> New workflow` section.
-Depending on the organization plan you may not be able to see the templates in private repositories, if that is the case you will have to manually copy from the ones here.

 ## Credits 💡